tsnellgrove/dark_castle3/cleesh/doc.md

 				[alcove, left_lever, middle_lever, right_lever, red_button], [torn_note, grimy_axe, iron_portcullis, control_panel],
 				{'north' : iron_portcullis}, [])

+Note: control_panel has since been chenged to class ContainerFixedSimpleMach and the controls are now "on" on the Control Panel surface rather than in the Room features - but the general example still holds.

 Here we see that the control_panel is in room_obj_lst (so it is listed in the room description) and the machine's switches (left_lever, middle_lever, right_lever, red_button) are in features (where they can be examined but are not automaticaly listed in the room description).

 Suppose Burt is in the Antechamber and types "push button".